pierreablin/picard/README.rst

 Algorithm
 ---------

-Picard solves the maximum likelihood formulation of independent component analysis.
+Picard is an algorithm for maximum likelihood independent component analysis.
 It solves the same problem as Infomax, faster.
 It uses a preconditioned L-BFGS strategy, resulting in a very fast convergence.